rvashishth/blockchain-handbook/README.md

 Blochain and crypto going hand in hand.
 They complement it each other, and it's hard to imagine one exist without the other.

+**Coin vs Token**

+Cryptocurrencies coins are the native asset of a blockchain like BTC, RBTC, or ETH, whereas tokens are built on an existing blockchain, using smart contracts.
+Consider coin as self owned car vs token as rental car.

 ## Use Cases

 [Use Cases](./use-cases.md)